top of page

 julie%25252520yoga%25252520pose%25252520arm%25252520up_edited_edited_edited_edited.jpg

-This weekly class is especially for anyone new to yoga or returning to yoga.
-It provides a welcome start to your day with focus on body alignment, balance and development of strength.
+Weekly class is especially for anyone new to yoga or returning to yoga.

-Wotton Community Centre, NN46ED, Thursdays 9.15 - 10.15am
+Wootton Community Centre, Curtlee Road, NN4 6ED, Thursdays 9.15 - 10.15am

-Chair Yoga, Wootton NN4
+Wootton NN4 6ED

-· movement to help you improve your strength, posture, and flexibility
+• movement to help you improve your strength, posture, and flexibility

-· tuning in to your breathing
+• tuning in to your breathing and relaxation

-Gentle Yoga for Beginners and Returners to Yoga, Olney MK46
+Gentle Yoga for Beginners and Returners to Yoga, Olney MK46 4EF

-This weekly Monday evening class is ideal if you are new to yoga or returning to yoga.
-Its style is gentle Hatha, giving you a calm and mindful practice.
+Monday evening yoga class, giving you a calm and mindful practice.
 You enjoy poses that build posture, balance and strength.
 You feel you have eased your body and mind.

 Mondays